MartinKamburov/HouseListingAutomation/README.txt

 How to run script (MUST HAVE INSTALLED PYTHON 3 OR HIGHER):

-Steps to setup initially (if you ran the startup script don't do this step):
+Steps to setup initially (if you ran the startup_script.ps1 don't do this step):
 - Change the proper credentials in config.json

 - python -m venv scraping